Terms and Conditions

 7. Visual images and recordings

 7.1.
-FME uses Vimeo and Adobe to store learning videos and recordings of webinars.
+LOP may use Vimeo, Zoom, YouTube and Sessions to store learning videos and recordings of webinars.
 Such material may be retained for an extended period as it may be incorporated into subsequent learning materials.

-8.1.
-FME acts primarily as the agent of independent accounting and finance tutors.
-FME is not responsible for the data management policies of those principals unless data is supplied to those tutors by FME.
-FME requires and has received assurances by those tutors that they will abide by GDPR principles in regard to all personal data supplied to them by FME.
+9.1.
+LOP acts primarily as the agent of independent accounting and finance tutors.
+LOP is not responsible for the data management policies of those principals unless data is supplied to those tutors by LOP.
+LOP requires and has received assurances by those tutors that they will abide by GDPR principles in regard to all personal data supplied to them by LOP.

 Appendix 2: Complaints policy